liaohan618/Sales-Satisfaction-Kaggle/README-Chris.md

-# Analysis of Anxiety Trends from CDC Data: Q2 2020 to Q2 2023
+# Analysis of Sales and Satisfaction Scores for 2024

 ## Table of Contents